okhmat-anton/akm-traffic-tracker/Readme.md

 ## 📖 About the Project

-This project is a modern web application with a clean separation between the backend and frontend:
+This is free opensource copy of Keitaro Tracker https://keitaro.io:

-- **Backend:** FastAPI — a high-performance asynchronous API server.
+- **Frontend:** FastAPI — a high-performance asynchronous API server.
-- **Frontend:** Vue 2 + Vuetify — a Material Design UI framework for Vue.js.
+- **Backend:** Vue 2 + Vuetify — a Material Design UI framework for Vue.js.

 Key features:
-- Rapid development and deployment.
+- Collecting metric data from different sources with deep analytics.
-- Clean and modular API architecture.
+- Landing pages storage with PHP support.
-- Responsive UI compatible with both desktop and mobile.
+- Ability to make custom routes for different domains and countries.
-- Scalable codebase.
+- All other features that have Keitaro platform

 ---